-How to Set up SSH Bastion Host Solution
+How to Setup an SSH Bastion Host?

-Using OpenSSH A basic ssh bastion host server with limited features and functionalities can be configured using OpenSSH packages that available by default on most Linux distributions.
+A basic ssh bastion host server with limited features and functionalities can be configured using OpenSSH packages that are available by default on most Linux distributions.

-ssh -J jump_machine remote_machine
+ssh -J bastion_host remote_machine

 If the -J option is not available use the -W option to pivot the connection through an intermediate bastion host.